KhalidAdan/Dolyak/README.md

 # Yak!

 Working on a WebRTC chat app based on SimpleWebRTC.
+Yak allows for Realtime video, audio, and data transmission between clients with a NodeJS signalling server.
+It is built using a full mesh architecture.